burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Preparation:**

 First, get the correct working code.
 Then add preserving correctness regression testing.
 The compiler automates many low-level optimizations.
-To tell if the compiler is actually performing a particular optimization, look at the assembly code.
+To tell if the compiler is performing a particular optimization, look at the assembly code.

 **Performance Optimization:**